‘The werewolf’, 80 years of a myth of terror | Cinema | Entertainment

 There is a phrase by Thomas Hobbes in his work Leviathan what does it say: “The man is the wolf of the man”, trying to show that within the human being beats a kind of animality that seeks the destruction of its fellow human beings.
 Lycanthropes or werewolves are known in medieval legends and their myth originates from ancient times, especially in Greece and Rome.

-The Greeks consider Lycaòn like the first werewolf; is transformed into that being by a punishment imposed by Zeus for his evil deeds, hence the name of lycanthrope.
-It has also had a presence in literature: in the work of Bram Stoker, Dracula, it is mentioned when the sinister count turns into this type of animal to flee from his enemies.
+The Greeks consider Lycaon like the first werewolf; is transformed into that being by a punishment imposed by Zeus for his evil deeds, hence the name of lycanthrope.
+In literature it has also had a presence: in the work of Bram Stoker, Dracula, it is mentioned when the sinister count turns into this type of animal to flee from his enemies.

 In the cinema, this being was one of the late creations of the Universal Studios, having produced horror tapes that had Dracula already Frankenstein as protagonists.